l7mp/stunner-helm/README.md

 ## Features

-In the following part the currently available features will be introduced.
-How to activate, access, configure and use them.
+The Helm charts enable fine-tuning STUNner features.
+These features can ease management, improve performance, etc. The following part presents the available features and how to use them.

-Currently, the list is:
+Current features:
 - [Resources](#resources)
 - [UDP multithreading](#udp-multithreading)
 - [Graceful shutdown](#graceful-shutdown)